Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 Ø Becoming a Briugu

 The literal meaning of Briugu was the Man of Hospitality.
 Briugu was the term that referred to a generous host.
 Becoming the latter was a matter of choice; such choice enabled that host to qualify for higher classes.
-The role of a Briugu was to open his house for as many guests as possible.
-He also had to feed all of them, regardless of their great number.
+The role of a Briugu was to open his house to as many guests as possible.
+He also had to feed all of them, regardless of their significant number.
 It was part of the duties of the Briugu to welcome his guests at any time and in any number.

 Brehon Law in Gaelic Ireland